Applied Chemistry Online Test 9th Science Lesson 16 Questions in English

 Correct

-Explanation Based on the structure, dyes are classified as: Azo dyes, Diphenyl methane dye, Triphenyl methane dye, Phthalein dye, Anthraquinone dye, Indigo dyes, Phthalo cyanine dye, Nitro and nitroso dyes.
-Incorrect
+Based on the structure, dyes are classified as: Azo dyes, Diphenyl methane dye, Triphenyl methane dye, Phthalein dye, Anthraquinone dye, Indigo dyes, Phthalo cyanine dye, Nitro and nitroso dyes.

 -